News for the East Bay's diverse, working-class majority.

 Oakland has a long history of attempts to shutter public schools in accordance with the billionaires’ privatization agenda.
 In every instance, including this year’s proposal, the closures have targeted poor and working-class black and brown students.
-Between 2004 and 2016, OUSD closed 18 traditional public schools, all of which were in the flatlands of East and West Oakland and served majority black and Latinx populations.
-Sixteen of the schools were over 60% black and the other two were over 70% Latinx.
-Fourteen of these schools reopened as charters within a few years, but the new charters served 62% fewer black students.
+Between 2004 and 2019, OUSD closed 19 traditional public schools, all of which were in the flatlands of East and West Oakland and served majority black and Latinx populations.
+Sixteen of the schools were over 60% black and the other three were over 60% Latinx.
+Eleven of these schools reopened as charters within a few years, but the new charters served 62% fewer black students.

 The 2011–12 school year was especially brutal.
 That year, the district wanted to close between 25 and 30 schools.
 Oakland’s working class community organized a tremendous fight to protect the first five schools on the chopping block: Lakeview, Lazear, Marshall, Maxwell Park, and Santa Fe, all of which were majority black and brown schools.
 The district shuttered those schools, but abandoned their plan for the other 25 because of community pushback.